Why did a school handcuff an 8-year-old student?

 According to the data, nationally:

-· Black students are 2.9 times more likely to be arrested while at school compared to all non-black students;
+· Black students are 2.9 times more likely to be arrested while at school than all non-black students;

-· Black students without a disability are 3.49 times more likely to be arrested at school compared to white students without a disability;
+· Black students without a disability are 3.49 times more likely to be arrested at school than white students without a disability;

-· Black students without a disability are 2.25 times more likely to be referred to law enforcement while at school compared to white students without a disability;
+· Black students without a disability are 2.25 times more likely to be referred to law enforcement while at school than white students without a disability;

-· Students with disabilities are 2.96 times more likely to be arrested while at school compared to students without disabilities;
+· Students with disabilities are 2.96 times more likely to be arrested while at school than students without disabilities;

-· Students with disabilities are 2.91 times more likely to be referred to law enforcement while at school compared to students without disabilities;
+· Students with disabilities are 2.91 times more likely to be referred to law enforcement while at school than students without disabilities;

-· Black students with disabilities are 2.80 times more likely to be arrested while at school compared to white students with disabilities;
+· Black students with disabilities are 2.80 times more likely to be arrested while at school than white students with disabilities;

 Lisa Caruso, 37, remembers when the principal at Pirtle Elementary in Belton, Texas, told her that the school resource officer handcuffed her eight-year-old son, Ethan.